JetBrains/intellij-sdk-docs/topics/ui/controls/search_field.md

 </tldr>

-A search field is an input field that helps users locate objects, actions or text in an application.
+A search field is an [input field](input_field.md) that helps users locate objects, actions, or text.

 ![](search_field.png){width=706}